mavalentim/indigenousbr/README.md

 # That's all folks

-Use the package, report mistakes and cite us if you use it in academic reasearch :)
+Use the package, report mistakes and cite us if you use it in academic reasearch :).
+To cite, use: "Valentim, M. (2021). indigenousbr: Data about indigenous people in Brazil.
+R package version 1.0.0".

-**New stuff soon :
+### New stuff soon :
 -Sociodemographic aspects (ethinicities, settlements) -Morbidity (doctor visits, medical consults)